hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 ![16.3 AFG](images/flashgui_16.3.png)

-If you are unable to fill your profile correctly or AutoFlashGUI is not working, have a look on your local root communities for detailed model-specific root commands.
+If you are unable to fill your profile correctly or AutoFlashGUI is not working, have a look on your local forums for detailed model-specific root commands.
 If you manage to find a root command not listed in AutoFlashGUI, create an issue and we will get it added in.
 Being a `Type 2` firmware, a working root guide surely exists.

 !!! warning "Is current SSH server permanent?"
     If AutoFlashGUI does not know how to set permanent root access on your model it will create a temporary SSH dropbear instance on port `6666`.
 You will configure  dropbear in order to run a permanent LAN-side SSH server later on following this guide.